Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/setup.md

 Next, create the plugin folder structure:

 {:.note}
-> **Important:** The specific tree structure and filenames shown in this guide are important to ensuring
+> **Important:** The specific tree structure and filenames shown in this guide are important for ensuring
 > the development and execution of your plugin works properly with {{site.base_gateway}}.
 Do not
 > deviate from these names for this guide.